 The first distinction between these prominent brands is the weight of their products.
 The Ridgid power tools are very hefty compared to Milwaukee and also other prominent brands in the market today.

-The Milwaukee power tools are much lighter and sleeker which make them very easy on the user’s hand and ultimately comfortable to hands for much longer period of time.
+The Milwaukee power tools are much lighter and sleeker which makes them very easy on the user’s hand and ultimately comfortable to hands for a much longer period of time.

 Now, when it comes to performance, these two products from each company namely the Ridgid R82005 and the Milwaukee 2407-22 M12 were put to test under certain performance parameters.

 The two were put on a boat trailer with five lug wheels.
 The Milwaukee got off with almost no fuss at all but the Ridgid had to pass the test by facing many more challenges.